-Definition 8.50.
+Definition 8.51.
 For homogeneous Poisson process, there is only one parameter that describes the whole process.
-This number is call the rate and usually denoted by $\lambda$ .
+This number is call the rate and usually denoted by λ .

-Example 8.51.
+Example 8.52.
 If you think about modeling customer arrival as a Poisson process with rate $\lambda = 5$ customers/hour, then it means that during any fixed time interval of duration 1 hour (say, from noon to 1PM), you expect to have about 5 customers arriving in that interval.
 If you consider a time interval of duration two hours (say, from 1PM to 3PM), you expect to have about $2 \times 5 = 10$ customers arriving in that time interval.

-8.52.
-One important fact which we will revisit later is that, for a homogeneous Poisson process, the number of arrivals N during a time interval of duration T is a Poisson random variable with parameter $\alpha = \lambda T$ .
+8.53.
+One important fact which we will revisit later is that, for a homogeneous Poisson process, the number of arrivals N during a time interval of duration T is a Poisson random variable with parameter $\alpha = \lambda T$.

-Example 8.53.
+Example 8.54.
 Examples of Poisson random variables:

-- #photons emitted by a light source of intensity $\lambda$ [photon-s/second] in time $\tau$ - $\bullet$ #atoms of radioactive material undergoing decay in time $\tau$ - #clicks in a Geiger counter in $\tau$ seconds when the average number of click in 1 second is $\lambda$ .
+- #photons emitted by a light source of intensity λ [photon-s/second] in time τ - \bullet #atoms of radioactive material undergoing decay in time τ - #clicks in a Geiger counter in τ seconds when the average number of click in 1 second is λ .

-- #dopant atoms deposited to make a small device such as an FET - ullet #customers arriving in a queue or workstations requesting service from a file server in time au - $\bullet$ Counts of demands for telephone connections in time $\tau$ - Counts of defects in a semiconductor chip.
+- #dopant atoms deposited to make a small device such as an FET - #customers arriving in a queue or workstations requesting service from a file server in time τ - \bullet Counts of demands for telephone connections in time τ - Counts of defects in a semiconductor chip.

-Example 8.54.
+Example 8.55.
 Thongchai produces a new hit song every 7 months on average.
 Assume that songs are produced according to a Poisson process.
-Find the probability that Thongchai produces more than two hit songs in 1 year than two hit songs in 1 year)
+Find the probability that Thongchai produces more than two hit songs in 1 year.